-In May 2015, the Financial Accounting Standards Board ("FASB") issued ASU 2015-07, Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent).
+In May 2015, the FASB issued ASU 2015-07, Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent).
 ASU 2015-07 removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 It also removes the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
 Rather, those disclosures are limited to investments for which the entity has elected to measure the fair value using that practical expedient.
-ASU 2015-07 will be effective for the Plan beginning in the first quarter of 2016, with early adoption permitted, and will be applied retrospectively.
-The Plan Administrator is currently evaluating the standard and does not believe it will have a material impact on the Plan's financial statements.
+The Plan has elected to adopt ASU 2015-07 effective with the December 31, 2015 financial statements, with retrospective application to all periods presented.
+The adoption had no effect on the Plan's net assets available for benefits or changes therein.